What the UK's record-breaking year for fintech could mean for investors

 Growing in value over the last 18 months, the heightened need for rapid technological innovation to combat issues emerging from the pandemic has made fintech an increasingly valuable sector.

-From the rise of the neo-bank that’s called upon digital-first banks like Atom Bank to meet the needs of a digitally reliant generation, to the growing demand for accessible, hybrid lenders like B-North to offer SMEs financial support up to 10x faster than incumbent banks, pressures routing from Covid-19 have forced UK fintech firms to “pick up the economic pieces” caused by the virus and support the UK more diligently than ever.
+From the rise of the neo-bank that’s called upon digital-first banks like Atom Bank to meet the needs of a digitally reliant generation, to the growing demand for accessible, hybrid lenders to offer SMEs financial support up faster than incumbent banks, pressures routing from Covid-19 have forced UK fintech firms to “pick up the economic pieces” caused by the virus and support the UK more diligently than ever.

-Whilst this rapid reliance on fintech has birthed a new wave of innovative early stage companies, it has also birthed a generation ever more reliant on technology.
+Whilst this rapid reliance on fintech has birthed a new wave of innovative early-stage companies, it has also birthed a generation ever more reliant on technology.

 A study published in the 2021 Tech Nation Report found that 66% of people reported to have changed the way they interact with tech over the past year, with 55% of people who identified as being “less tech savvy” claiming they felt more confident using communication tools since the pandemic.